-Clearly, under this circumstance, the global optimal solution should exactly be the origin on Euclidean space.
+Under this circumstance, the global optimal solution should be the origin on Euclidean space.
 We employ a directed ring graph as the communication network.
 Fig.\ref{fig1} shows the trajectory in the plane.
 The boundaries of the feasible set are in black, while the trajectories of the four agents' decision variables are showed with different colors.

 Next, we show the effectiveness of our distributed projection-free dynamics by comparisons.
 The number of agents is increased to $N=20$.
-As shown in \cite{jaggi2013revisiting}, the FW method works better than projection-based algorithms when the poles on the boundary of the constraint set are easily to find in high-dimensional decision spaces.
+As shown in \cite{jaggi2013revisiting}, the FW method works better than projection-based algorithms when the vertices on the boundary of the constraint set are easily to find in high-dimensional decision spaces.
 Thus, along with quadratic local cost functions, we set the constraint set as $\|x\|_\infty\leq 2$.
 Then we choose different dimensions of decision variables and compare our distributed continuous-time projection-free algorithm (DCPf) with two distributed continuous-time projection-based algorithms, (DCPb-Yang) by \cite{yang2016multi}, (DCPb-Zeng) by \cite{zeng2016distributed}, and a decentralized discrete-time FW algorithm (DeFW) by \cite{wai2017decentralized}.
 Since all these distributed algorithms are suitable for undirected graphs, we set an undirected ring graph as the communication network.

-Inspired by image processing tasks, we select the dimensions of decision variables as the power of two.
+We set the dimensions of decision variables as the power of two.
 In Fig.\ref{fig2}, the $x$-axis is for the real running time (CPU time) in seconds, while the $y$-axis is for the optimal solution errors in each algorithm.
-We learn from Fig.\ref{fig2} that as the dimension increases, the real running time (CPU time) of projection-based algorithms is obviously longer than projection-free ones, because searching the poles on the boundary of high-dimensional constraint sets (to solve a linear program) is faster than calculating a projection on high-dimensional constraint sets (to solve a quadratic program).
+We learn from Fig.\ref{fig2} that as the dimension increases, the real running time (CPU time) of projection-based algorithms is obviously longer than projection-free ones, because searching the vertices on the boundary of high-dimensional constraint sets (to solve a linear program) is faster than calculating a projection on high-dimensional constraint sets (to solve a quadratic program).
 Moreover, we can observe from Fig.\ref{fig2} that our DCPf is not second to DeFW over connected undirected graphs.